zhullyb/monyhar/monyhar/components/vector_icons/README.md

 [This tool](http://evanstade.github.io/skiafy/) generates `.icon` file output from SVGs.
 (If you want to contribute improvements, [here's the project](https://github.com/evanstade/skiafy).)

 It handles only a small subset of SVG (paths, circles, etc.) and it's finicky about what it expects as the format, but with a minor amount of manual intervention beforehand, it mostly spits out usable `.icon` output.
 It will often work better if you run the SVG through SVGO first, which is a separate project (an SVG minifier).
 [Jake Archibald's SVGOMG](https://jakearchibald.github.io/svgomg/) is a web interface to SVGO.
-If any manual adjustments need to be made to the output, the [SVG Path spec](https://www.w3.org/TR/SVG/paths.html) is a helpful reference; compare with the relevant [Chromium drawing commands](https://cs.monyhar.org/monyhar/src/ui/gfx/vector_icon_types.h?rcl=b9bf332694f083c6767416b69d0f8539d1c44707&l=22).
+If any manual adjustments need to be made to the output, the [SVG Path spec](https://www.w3.org/TR/SVG/paths.html) is a helpful reference; compare with the relevant [Monyhar drawing commands](https://cs.monyhar.org/monyhar/src/ui/gfx/vector_icon_types.h?rcl=b9bf332694f083c6767416b69d0f8539d1c44707&l=22).

 Some SVGs are already pretty minimal, like the ones at [the Material Design Icon repository](https://material.io/icons/) so they don't require much if any adjustment, but some SVG editing tools like Sketch leave a lot of random cruft so SVGOMG helps a lot.
 Take the output and insert into a `.icon` file.